What are you looking for?

 - The Dijle Line cycle route is 91 km in length, although shorter routes can also be taken.
 The 29 information boards that you pass in Aarschot, Rotselaar, Haacht, Herent, Kampenhout and Boortmeerbeek detail the wartime history of the region.
 A number of these boards are not on the route itself, but signposts with a poppy show you where to go to find them, after which you can follow the same path back to the cycling route.

 - The Brabantse Kouters cycle route consists of three loops of 31, 40 and 45 km that contain many World War I sites.
 The 30 km cycling loop departs from Affligem, the 45 km one from Steenhuffel , and the 40 km loop starts in Kapelle-op-den-Bos.
 There are a total of 59 intriguing World War I locations to be visited on the cycle routes.

-Beer cycling routes
+Beer cycling routes (only in Dutch)

 - Steer for beer – Geuzeroute – 38 km Country of the Geuze, the world-famous and unique beer of the Pajottenland and the Zenne valley.
 The route leads you through a green, hilly region, scattered with breweries where tradition and craft are still very important.
 You start at 3 Fonteinen Brewery and pass by the Oud Beersel Brewery and Geuze maker Hanssens Artisanaal.
 Between intersections 61 and 83 you can call in at the “De Lambiek” visitors’ centre for artisanal Lambic beers in Alsemberg, where you will discover the production process of this sublime and unique beer.